-HubSpot has a very simple import function which allows you to import leads with multiple information tied to them such as phone number, company, title and more.
+HubSpot has a very simple import function that allows you to import leads with multiple information tied to them such as phone number, company, title, and more.
 You can also create custom properties for HubSpot to import into.
 For example, the industry of the client.
 The more information you have about the client, the better your sales team will have at closing the deal.

 The third method is the simplest and I believe is the most common method out of the three.
 However, it is also the most time-consuming because you have to enter each lead manually into the CRM.

 With that said, it is easy and flexible, plus the number of leads you generate from trade shows are lower but they are considered higher quality.

 …and don’t forget to update your lead source